IPhoto

-iPhoto is a discontinued digital photograph manipulation software application developed by Apple Inc. It was included with every Mac computer from 2002 to 2015, when it was replaced with Apple's Photos application.
-Originally sold as part of the iLife suite of digital media management applications, iPhoto is able to import, organize, edit, print and share digital photos.
+iPhoto is a discontinued image editing software application developed by Apple for use on its Mac OS X operating system.
+It was included with every Mac computer from 2002 to 2015, when it was replaced with Apple's Photos application in OS X 10.10 Yosemite.
+Originally sold as part of the iLife suite of digital media management applications, iPhoto is able to import, organize, edit, print, and share digital photos.